precision-sustainable-ag/dst-selector/README.md

 3. Clone this repository into that folder `git clone https://github.com/precision-sustainable-ag/dst-selector`
 4. From the Terminal/Command Prompt, move into the cloned directory `cd dst-selector`
 5. From the same command window, run `npm install` to install project dependencies.
 A full list of the dependencies can be found in package.json.
 If you are running on a windows machine delete package-lock.json prior to running the below command.
-6. Create a file called .env in src/shared.
+6. Create a file called .env in `root` directory (dst-selector).
 The file will contain the below keys.
 This document is in the git ignore, so it (and your API keys) won't be pushed to the repository.
 Ask @mikahpinegar for the values of the keys

 ```
 REACT_APP_GOOGLE_API_KEY="<google key>"